 Students will engage in problem solving, communicating, reasoning and connecting to the following:

-- Counting and using number patterns to 100
+- Count and use number patterns to 100

-- Telling time to the hour and half hour
+- Tell time to the hour and half hour

-- Reading bar and pictographs to answer questions
+- Read and interpret tables and graphs, including bar and pictographs to answer questions

 - Being responsible for me